OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-or-non-vr.md

 # Troubleshooting Oculus or Non-VR Issues

-**Don't waste time on non-VR issues if you will only actually play the game with SteamVR or OpenXR**: fixing non-VR issues has no effect on whether SteamVR or OpenXR work.
+**Don't waste time on non-VR issues if you will only actually play the game with SteamVR or OpenXR**: fixing non-VR issues makes it slightly
+*less* likely that SteamVR or OpenXR will work.

 ## Kneeboard Is Not Visible